Web3-Pi/Ethereum-On-Raspberry-Pi/docs/GetStart/single-device.md

 - [Raspberry Pi Imager](https://www.raspberrypi.com/software/)

-After installing it to your PC, you can download the newest **Ethereum on Pi** image.
-This image will be used on each of the devices, so only one copy is required:
+After installing it on your PC, you can download the newest **Ethereum on Pi** image.
+This image will be used on each device, so only one copy is required:

 - [Ethereum on Pi image for Raspberry Pi](../downloads.md)

 ### Writing Images
-Follow the instructions below to write images o microSD card.
+Follow the instructions below to write images on a microSD card.

 - Insert a blank SD Card into a card reader and connect the reader to your PC
 - Open the Raspberry Pi Imager on your PC